 Ri jumped back on the previous topic.
-"So getting roughed up by Tessa, haven't daunt your spirit at all?"
+"So, getting roughed up by Lieutenant Tessa haven't daunted your spirit at all?"

-"My hand stung badly afterward, but it made me eager to learn.
-My father said that I had un-trained hands, but once I get use to a blade's handle, I'll be fine."
-Iona replied.
+"My hands stung badly afterward, but it made me eager to learn.
+My father remarked that I have un-trained extremities, but once I get use to a blade's handle, I'll be fine."

-"Can't say that I can vision you as a warrior type.
+"Can't say I can envision you being a warrior.
 You are a beautiful young woman.
-I see you as anything but that."
+I can see you as anything but that."
 Minya protested, gesturing for three kitchen servants to remove food from the other stoves.

-Ri shut her eyes to picture the dream again when her Lord brought pleasure to her body and in return gained fulfilment as well.
+Ri closed her eyes to picture the dream again when her Lord brought pleasure to her body and, in return, gained fulfilment as well.

-Minya's voice ended the revelry.
-"They are children of the War god, Mars.
-You, Iona aren't.
+Minya's voice ended the reverie, "They are children of the War god, Mars.
+You aren't, Iona.

 Iona stomped her foot in exasperation and waited for the servants to leave before inquiring, "Have y'all ever watched the soldiers practice on the training field?"

 "Iona, I am with you either way.
-I just think you should evaluate it thoroughly, before making a rash choice."
+I just think you should evaluate it thoroughly before making a rash decision."
 Ri offered reasoning.
 "Warriors have to kill and can be killed.
 I'm positive that can weigh on a person's conscience."

-"I have parents that are warriors."
+"I have parents who are generals of their own armies."
 Iona was irate.
-"I know that they can die and I know that they take lives.
-Minya, you don't have any soldiers for parents.
-They were common farmers.
-And you Ri, don't remember who any of your family are."
+"I know they can die and I know they take lives.
+Minya, you don't have any soldiers for parents; they were common farmers.
+And you don't have recollection of who your family are, Ri."

-The pained expression of Ri's, filled Iona with sadness.
+The pained face of Ri's filled Iona with sadness.

-"That's quite enough young lady."
-Minya responded sternly.
-"You may have already had you mind made up to train for the army, but we were just trying to aid you in a decision you'd sprung on us."
+"That's quite enough, young lady."
+Minya got stern.
+"You may have already had your mind made up to train for the army, but we were just trying to aid you in an admission that you'd sprung on us."

-"It's alright, Iona." the petite strawberry blonde's lips formed a sad smile.
+"It's alright, Iona."
+The petite strawberry-blonde's lips formed a melancholy smile.
 "I should get going.
-Thank you Minya for making the food I requested."
+Thank you, Minya, for making the provisions I requested."

-Ri begun reaching for some of the trays, until Minya stopped her.
+Ri begun reaching for two trays, till Minya prevented her from doing so.
 "You're most welcome, Ri.
-Don't bother carrying all of this though.
+Don't bother carrying your lunch, though.
 I'll have the servants bring it to you and the Chancellor.
-You go on ahead, I'm certain he's waiting for ya."
+You go on ahead.
+I'm certain he's waiting for ya."

 Next, Ri left without saying another word.

-"I am highly appreciative of you for asking Minya to prepare our lunch with such delicious edibles of my liking."
+"I am highly appreciative of you for requesting Minya to prepare our lunch with such delicious edibles of my liking."
 Meleager was pleased, placing an assortment of food on his plate.

 "I've been engrossed with the affairs of the Realm, but I haven't forgotten our game we were to engage in.
-Are you ready to start it, Ri?"
+Are you ready to start it?"

 "Yes.
 You may begin."

-The Regent gazed at Ri and pondered if she was in a low mood.
+The Regent gazed at Ri, wondering if she was in a low mood.
 "Are you okay?"

-Shaking her somber morale, she joked.
-"I'm sure you don't want that to be your first query.
+Trying to dispel her somber morale, she joked, "I'm sure you don't want that to be your first query.
 Remember, we only get three."

 "Alright then."
-Meleager said.
-"What is it that, the Conqueror promised you?"
+Meleager rectified his question, "What is it that the Conqueror promised you?"

 "She would visit me in Athens."
-Ri answered.
+Ri predicated.